 You can also park at several traiheads to go camping, hiking, climbing, fishing, and more.

 Pick your timings carefully to get the most out of what is arguably one of the best scenic drives in northern California for a family road trip.
 This route is seasonal and parts of the road are closed in winter, through until late May or early June.
 Once the peak of summer rolls around, it’s best described more as one enormous traffic jam than a scenic drive!

 When to go: Late Spring and Fall will be the best time to tackle Yosemite Valley, equally scenic by car as it is by bike, which may be the preferred option in the peak of summer!

 - Don’t miss our Yosemite to Lake Tahoe guide to make the most of driving through the Sierra Nevada mountains between these two California beauties.

 Top Tips for Road Tripping California

-You can plan your northern California road trip at any time of year but a few things to be mindful of:
+You can plan your northern California road trip at any time of year but there are a few things to be mindful of:

 - Before you set our road tripping in California, always check for latest highway updates.
 Many of the most scenic drives in northern California are susceptible to both bushfires and landslides.